Luczia/autonomousRCcar/README.md

   ![Screenshot](https://github.com/Luczia/autonomousRCcar/blob/master/doc/Screenshot%20from%202018-07-24%2022-58-37.png)

+ The algorithm has 4 steps:
+   - Filter white (and red) colors and output a binarized image as a white blob
- The algorithm process color (filtering white and red) and binarize an image.
-Then it also extract contours, sort the biggest (which should be the white line with correct cropping) and then enhance the ocntour and binarize.
-The algorithm finally computes the center of mass of the white blob left whith overlapping binary from the color extraction and the contour extraction.
+   - Extract contours, sort the biggest (which should be the white line with correct cropping) and then enhance the contour before binarizing it.
+   - The algorithm finally extract the white blobs left when overlapping binary images from the color extraction and the contour extraction.
+   - It finally computes the center of mass of the blob which is supposed to be the line.

- Then the cars steers the wheel through a simple proportional coefficient according to the x position of the bary center of the extracted blob which is supposed to be the line.
+ Then the cars steers the wheel through a simple proportional coefficient according to the x position of the mass center of the extracted blob .

  ![Screenshot](https://github.com/Luczia/autonomousRCcar/blob/master/doc/IMG_20180715_233203.jpg)